nayzo/NayzoApiDocBundle/Resources/doc/index.md

-NelmioApiDocBundle
+NayzoApiDocBundle
 ==================

-The **NelmioApiDocBundle** bundle allows you to generate a decent documentation for your APIs.
+The **NayzoApiDocBundle** bundle is an enhanced version of the NelmioApiDocBundle bundle to generate a decent documentation for your APIs.

 Installation
 ------------

-Require the `nelmio/api-doc-bundle` package in your composer.json and update your dependencies.
+Require the `nayzo/api-doc-bundle` package in your composer.json and update your dependencies.

-    $ composer require nelmio/api-doc-bundle
+    $ composer require nayzo/api-doc-bundle

 Register the bundle in `app/AppKernel.php`: